-5.3.1 Employee Costs (\$1.08m increase)
+5.3.1 Employee Costs (\$812,000 increase)

 Employee costs include all labour related expenditure includes wages and salaries and oncosts such as allowances, leave entitlements, employer superannuation and fringe benefits tax.

-Employee costs are forecast to increase by 4.9% or \$1.08 million compared to 2014/15.
+Employee costs are forecast to increase by 3.6% or \$812,000 compared to 2014/15.
+Considering the Budget includes a 4% Enterprise Agreement, this is a 0.4% better outcome.